ARTICLE I. NAME

 - Section 2.
-These bylaws may be amended at the annual meeting of the Section by a majority vote of the members present or participating by electronic means, or by a majority of the votes cast by a mail or electronic ballot conducted by the Secretary/Treasurer of the Section.
+Proposed amendments will be submitted to a vote of the membership of the Section.
+The vote may be conducted at the annual business meeting of the Section or by a mail or electronic ballot conducted by the Secretary/Treasurer of the Section.
 If a majority of the votes cast favor the amendments, then the amendments shall stand adopted.

 - Section 3.
 If adopted, the Bylaws and Handbook Committee of the Section will submit the revised bylaws to the Bylaws and Resolutions Committee of the Association.

 - Bylaws revised, July 26, 2009, primarily to bring TS-SIS Bylaws into conformance with the AALL Model SIS Bylaws.